parkinsons-toolkit/app-content/pages-content/managing-symptoms/sexual-health.md

 ### Therapy & Counselling
 - **Relationship counselling:** Counsellors can work with couples and individuals (meaning you can go alone if you’re single or if your partner does not wish to join).
   - Ask your GP for services available in your area.
   - Contact your local Relate centre.
 Visit their website to find your nearest Relate and give them a call.
-You can find contact details in our _Useful contacts table_ section.
+You can find contact details at the bottom of this page.
 - **Counselling and psychotherapy for sexual problems:** Counselling or psychotherapy may help you to talk openly about any sexual problems you are having.
 They can also support you to find ways of making helpful changes.
   - Ask your GP for services available in your local area.
 - **Psychosexual therapy:** A psychosexual therapist is trained in all aspects of sex and can help you to understand the effects of medication and health conditions on sex.